-A cookie is a piece of data sent to your device from a website.This means the website can recognise your device if you return to the same website.
-Cookies do not contain any personal information about you and cannot be used to identify an individual user.
-A cookie often includes a unique identifier, which is an anonymous number (randomly generated) and is stored on your device.
-Some expire at the end of your website session; others remain on your computer for longer.
-These pieces of information are used to improve services for you through, for example:
+A cookie is a piece of data sent to your device from a website which is stored on your browser or the hard drive of your computer if you agree.This means the website can recognise your device if you return to the same website.
+Some cookies expire at the end of your website session, others remain on your computer for longer.

 Cookies used on this website

 The exact names of cookies we use on this website may change over time, however, the descriptions below set out the types of cookies that operate our website:

 - Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website or use a shopping cart.

 - Analytical/performance cookies.
 These cookies allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 - Functionality cookies.
 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 - Targeting cookies.
 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 These cookies are used to deliver advertisements that are more relevant to you and your interests.They are also used to help measure the effectiveness of the advertising campaign.
 We may also share this information with third parties such as our advertising partners to serve you with advertisements elsewhere on on the internet.